 “Leave behind the stranglehold of convention and loosen your corset, you will breathe much better.”

-A story of awakening, equality, and the need for connection that was a finalist for the Pulitzer Prize for Drama.
+This intimate and humorous story of awakening, equality, and the need for connection was a finalist for the Pulitzer Prize for Drama and a Tony Award nominee for Best Play.
 It is the 1880s and Thomas Edison’s invention of the electric light has begun to change the fabric of daily life.
-Inspired by Edison’s discovery, scientist and inventor Dr. Givings begins experimenting with a piece of machinery to treat the increasingly common affliction of female hysteria.
+Inspired by Edison’s discovery, scientist and inventor Dr. Givings experiments with a piece of machinery to treat the increasingly common affliction of female hysteria.
 When he starts to see a new patient regularly, his wife’s curiosity with the invention and what occurs “in the next room” grows, leading to discoveries of her own.
-This intimate and humorous story of self-discovery debunks the expectation of sexuality as a dirty word and shows that human connection is not simply a means to an end, but a vital part of life itself.
+Don’t miss this entertaining night of self-discovery which shows that human connection is not simply a means to an end, but a vital part of life itself.